privly/privly-android/README.md

 To drop in new posting-applications

 * Add the new posting-application folder to assets/PrivlyApplications
-* Add posting-application's name to ArrayList<String> createList.
+* Add posting-application's name to ArrayList<String> createList in MainActivity.java.
 This should be the folder name of the posting application.
 * The application folder must contain a new.html file.
 This new.html file will be loaded in the WebView when creating new Privly Posts.